 Ben Greene’s encouragement was the final blessing Cecil, Frank, and Woody needed to start the company.
 Ranger Plant Constructional Company was founded in 1972 with a foundation built on integrity, impeccable work ethics, and consistently meeting milestones.

+50th year anniversary!
 Ranger Plant Constructional is licensed to perform work in 49 states, including 11 states requiring a qualifier.
-Ranger has completed over 700 projects, with total installed compression exceeding 2,300,000 horsepower.
-This includes 236 reciprocating engines and 145 turbine engines.
+Ranger has completed over 700 projects, with total installed compression exceeding 2,500,000 horsepower.
+This includes 238 reciprocating compressors and 153 turbine compressors.

 Kinder Morgan awarded Ranger the 2018 "Outstanding Safety Performance” for the Natural Gas Business Unit.
 Ranger Plant Constructional was selected from among 1898 contractors.

 Net Mexico awards Ranger the Agua Dulce compressor station which supplies Mexico with natural gas.
 The station includes (4) electric driven compressors totaling 100,000 HP, the largest horsepower ever installed at one station.

 Ranger is awarded its 23rd project from Florida Gas Transmission; projects occurred from 1991 to 2012